How To Add Charts And Graphs To WordPress

 Visualizer Description

-Visualizer is a simple, easy to use and powerful tool that lets you create, manage and embed eye-catching and dynamic graphs and charts into your WordPress posts and pages with just a few mouse clicks.
+Visualizer is an easy-to-use and powerful tool that lets you create, manage and insert great-looking charts and graphs into your WordPress posts and pages in just a few mouse clicks.

-WordPress Visualizer uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional plugins or add-ons are required.
+The plugin uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional add-ons are needed.

-Visualizer also contains a variety of charts that are optimized to address all your data visualization needs, including:
+WordPress Visualizer also contains a variety of built-in optimized for your data visualization needs, including:

 - Line chart